7mind/izumi/doc/microsite/src/main/tut/distage/debugging.md

 Macros power `distage-static` module, an alternative backend that does not use JVM runtime reflection to instantiate classes and auto-traits.

-### GraphViz Dump
+### Graphviz rendering

-@@@ warning { title='TODO' }
-Sorry, this page is not ready yet
-@@@

-Add `GraphDumpBootstrapModule` to `Injector`'s configuration to enable printing of graphviz files with graph representation of the `Plan`.
+Add `GraphDumpBootstrapModule` to your `Injector`'s configuration to enable dumping of graphviz files with a graphical representation of the `Plan`.

 ```scala
 val injector = Injector(new GraphDumpBootstrapModule())
 ```

-Files will be saved to `./target/plan-last-full.gv` and `./target/plan-last-nogc.gv`
+Data will be saved dumped to `./target/plan-last-full.gv` and `./target/plan-last-nogc.gv` in current working directory.

-Use command-line:
+You'll need a `GraphViz` installation to render these files into a viewable PNG images:

 ```bash
 dot -Tpng target/plan-last-nogc.gv -o out.png
 ```

-To render `GraphViz` files into a viewable PNG image.
-You need GraphViz installed on your system.

 ![plan-graph](media/plan-graph.png)